MysteryBlokHed/twentyone/README.md

 To build the project, run `cargo build` in the project's root directory.

+To build project documentation, run `cargo doc` in the project's root directory.
+Generated documentation will be available at `/target/doc/twentyone/index.html`.

 ## Including as a dependency

 ### Via crates.io